bitterteasweetorange/mui-easy-cascader/README.md

-# Vite React Component Library Starter

-This is a starter template for creating React component libraries using Vite.
-It includes a robust set of features to help you develop, test, and build your library efficiently.

 ## Features

 - React: A JavaScript library for web and native user interfaces.
 - TypeScript: A strongly typed superset of JavaScript.
-- Tailwind: A utility-first CSS framework.
 - Storybook: A frontend workshop for building UI components and pages in isolation.
 - Vite: A next generation frontend tooling that runs and builds your library incredibly fast.
 - Vitest: A next generation testing framework.